yojoots/libbitcoin-system-wiki/Inflation-Principle.md

 > Thus the price-raising tendency emanating from what is called the "normal" gold production encounters a price-cutting tendency emanating from the increased demand for cash holding.
 However, these two opposite tendencies do not neutralize each other.
 Both processes take their own course, both result in a disarrangement of existing social conditions, making some people richer, some people poorer.
 Both affect the prices of various goods at different dates and to a different degree.
 It is true that the rise in the prices of some commodities caused by one of these processes can finally be compensated by the fall caused by the other process.
 It may happen that at the end some or many prices come back to their previous height.
 But this final result is not the outcome of an absence of movements provoked by changes in the money relation.
 It is rather the outcome of the joint effect of the coincidence of two processes independent of each other.

-This is a refutation of the idea of money creation as a “stimulus” to growth, which is correct.
+This is a refutation of the idea of money creation as a "[stimulus](https://en.wikipedia.org/wiki/Stimulus_(economics))" to growth, which is correct.
 Yet it incorrectly assumes money demand and money creation are independent processes.
 They are explicitly dependent as expressed in the money relation and the law of supply and demand upon which it relies.
 Stimulus is a reversal of cause and effect, properly refuted, yet it is an error to both accept the money relation and reject it.

 > Prices also rise in the same way if [...] the demand for money falls because of a general tendency toward a diminution of cash holdings.
 The money expended additionally by such a "dishoarding" brings about a tendency toward higher prices in the same way as that flowing from the gold mines [...].
 Conversely, prices drop when the supply of money falls [when] the demand for money increases (e.g., through a tendency toward "hoarding," the keeping of greater cash balances).